Maburidi/maburidi.github.io/tabs/projects.md

 page_data:
   main:
     header: "Research Projects"
-    info: "knowledge does not come, but you have to go to it"
+    info: "Knowledge does not come, but you have to go to it"
     text_color: "white"
     # if you don't want to use background image, comment it. back_color will be activated.
     img: ":rp.jpg"